hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Uploading large files is blocked
 - **Symptoms**: Attempting to stage or upload a file above a certain size immediately fails.
 Error messages mention exceeding the configured limit.
-- **Resolution**: Loop enforces `max_upload_file_size` for uploads and `max_download_file_size` for downloads.
+- **Resolution**: Loop enforces `max_upload_file_size` for uploads (1 GB by default) and `max_download_file_size` for downloads (10 GB by default).
 Files above those thresholds are rejected by design.
 Suggest splitting the data into smaller archives or asking an administrator to raise the configured limit if policy allows.
 After adjusting the configuration, restart the application so the new limits apply.
 - **Escalation**: If the file is under the documented limit yet still fails, collect the filename, reported size, and connector logs for debugging.

 ## Exploring data